 Capture requirements in the Requirement Diagram and Requirements Table by creating or importing them in the modeling tool.
-The Requirement Diagram provides modeling constructs to represent text-based requirements and relate them to other modeling elements.
+The Requirement Diagram provides modeling constructs to represent text-based requirements and relates them to other modeling elements.
 A Requirement Table is used to type requirements into a spreadsheet-like table.

 Import, interchange and synchronize

 Once requirements are gathered you can support them as follows:

 - Importing requirements in ReqIF format from requirement management tools, such as IBM DOORS 9.4 and 9.5, IBM DOORS Next Generation, PTC Integrity, Polarion, Siemens Teamcenter, and other tools.

 - Importing and syncing requirements from the most commonly used formats, such as Comma Separated Values (CSV) and Microsoft Excel.